berthy456/Alphabet-Learning-3D-print/README.md

 # Alphabet-Learning-3D-print

-Now bicolor print is possible using Relief folder's files!

 Some efforts to design the 26 latin letters in 3D using a pictographic font.

+# Just print the "Relief" folder's 26 STLs!
+Can be printed in 2 colors using a pause on the last (2) layer.

-This is a work in progress maybe the design will evolve and i will add colors.
+This is a work in progress, maybe the design will evolve and i will add colors.

 Based on the beautifull Infini font by Sandrine Nugue.